Book Hotels

 Visit Buscemi

-The town layout at Buscemi is regular and as as laid out in the years following the earthquake of 1693 when Buscemi was entirely destroyed and then rebuilt - above all in the Baroque style, especially in the religious buildings.
+The current town layout at Buscemi is regular and as laid out in the years following the earthquake, with many of the buildings, especially the churches, rebuilt in the Baroque style of the period.

-Along “Via Risorgimento” is the Church of the Carmine and the adjoining convent of S. Dominic.
-The church has a nave and keeps in a special altar on the south side the '"Annunciation" in white marble, attributed to the school of Domenico Gagini (1420-1492).
+Start your visit along the “Via Risorgimento” to see the Church of the Carmine and the adjoining convent of S. Dominic.
+The church has a nave and, in a special altar on the south side, the '"Annunciation" in white marble attributed to the school of Domenico Gagini (1420-1492).

 The Church of St. Antonio, located in “Via Principe Umberto”, was partially damaged by the earthquake of 1693 and has now been restored.
 The interior houses the tomb of Prince Alois Requisens of Pantelleria (1620-1685) and a wooden statue of "Our Lady of Sorrows", attributed to Filippo Quattrocchi (1738-1813).
 The style is Baroque.
 The façade is characterized by a portal with well proportioned windows.